NBQian/Canvasmart/README.md

 ## Setup:

-1. Clone the repository:
+1. Download the script

 2. Obtain your Canvas API token.
 You can get this from your Canvas settings.

-3. Run the script: python3 Canvasmart.py
+3. Run the script: `python Canvasmart.py`

 4. When prompted, enter your Canvas API token.

 5. Specify the semester you want to fetch files for (e.g., `2310` for Semester 1 of 2023/2024).

-6. Specify the local directory where you'd like to download the files (you can simply drag and drop the target folder to your terminal).
+6. Specify the local directory where you'd like to download the files.

 7. Use the available commands (`list all`, `download all`, `exit`) to interact with the program.

 ## Usage:

-- `list all`: Displays all available files in the Canvas LMS for the given semester.
+- `list all`: Displays all available files for all courses on Canvas for the given semester.
+- `list new`: Displays all available files in the Canvas that have not been downloaded to the local directory.
 - `download all`: Downloads all files to the specified directory, organized by course name.
 - `exit`: Exits the program.